 - You may need to cycle the ignition from off to on several times after refueling to allow the fuel system to pump the fuel from the tank to the engine.
 On restarting, cranking time will take a few seconds longer than normal.
 With keyless ignition, just start the engine.
-Crank time will be longer than usual. - Normally, adding 3.8 liters of fuel is enough to restart the engine.
-If the vehicle is out of fuel and on a steep grade, more than 3.8 liters may be required.
+Crank time will be longer than usual. - Normally, adding 4 L of fuel is enough to restart the engine.
+If the vehicle is out of fuel and on a steep grade, more than 4 L may be required.